ggayliye/semiconductor_research/README.md

 <ins>Updates will be breifly noted here.</ins> <br>

+<ins>Jan 14th, 2025</ins> <br>
+- Meeting with the team, the context of the research is discussed.
+- Meeting with a PhD student, I was provided deep-level information about the research.

 # Future extensions

 <pre><ins>There will be no future extentions as this a semester-limited project taken for a class credit.</ins> :  </pre>